 Treatment: Timing Is Key

 Immature Grubs are most susceptible to pesticides while young.
-For most this means applying pesticides while newly hatched Grubs are feeding —in mid-to late summer and early fall.
+For most this means applying pesticides while newly hatched pests are feeding —in mid-to late summer and early fall.

 - Water in pesticides after application.
-Watering moves the pesticide down toward soil and also encourages moisture-loving Grubs to move upward.
+Watering moves the pesticide down toward soil and also encourages moisture-loving pests to move upward.

 - Keep an eye on nearby lawns.
-If a neighbor has a Grub problem, emerging Beetles will likely migrate toward your grass, lay eggs and you’ll have a problem.
+If a neighbor has a problem, emerging Beetles will likely migrate toward your grass, lay eggs and you’ll have a problem.

-- Grubs love moisture; populations peak in soil that's consistently moist.
+- These root-eaters love moisture; populations peak in soil that's consistently moist.
 (More female beetles lay eggs in well-maintained turf, and the Grubs that hatch develop better in such turf than they do in dry, stressed turf.)
-Droughty summers slow Grub activity and can even disrupt egg hatching.
+Droughty summers slow pest activity and can even disrupt egg hatching.